auth0-extensions/auth0-logs-to-provider/README.md

-# Auth0 - Logs to AWS Cloudwatch Logs
+# Auth0 - Logs to Any Provider

 ## Install Extension

-This extension will take all of your Auth0 logs and export them to CloudWatch. to install go to your management dashboard - https://manage.auth0.com/#/extensions and click on Create Extension and enter the url for this github repo.
+This extension will take all of your Auth0 logs and export them to any provider from the list.
+To install go to your management dashboard - https://manage.auth0.com/#/extensions and click on Create Extension and enter the url for this github repo.

 ## Deploy to Webtask.io